dvdhrm/dvdhrm.github.io/_posts/2021-04-21-meson-msvc-github-actions.md

 [GitHub](https://github.com/bus1/cabuild/blob/8c91ebf06b7a5f8405cf93c89a6928e4c76967e0/action/msdevshell/action.yml).
 Note that this uses PowerShell syntax, so it might look alien to linux developers.

+While this is only roughly 50 lines of PowerShell scripting, it still feels a bit too hacky.
+The _Meson_ developers are aware of this, but so far no patches have found their way upstream.
+Lets hope that this workaround will one day be obsolete and _Meson_ invokes _vswhere_ itself.

+---

 Following a full example workflow: